We don’t support this browser anymore.

 Our view

-We support the group’s sharper focus, which is concentrated on doing fewer things but doing them better.
-That means the plan to spin off its Ice Cream business and cut costs over the next few years is at the top of the agenda, and so far, we’re impressed with the pace of progress.
+We’re supportive of the group’s sharper focus, which is concentrated on doing fewer things but doing them better.
+That means spinning off its Ice Cream business and plans to cut costs over the next few years are at the top of the agenda, and so far, we’re impressed with the pace of progress.

-The 3.4% prospective forward dividend yield and ongoing buyback are currently supported by strong free cash flow and a robust balance sheet.
+The 3.5% prospective forward dividend yield and latest buyback are currently supported by strong free cash flow and a robust balance sheet.
 Dependability is an attraction, and we don't see too much upsetting the apple cart here.
 But, as ever, potential returns can't be relied on.

 All in, there are very clear signs that the new management team are making progress and Unilever remains a quality business with attractive fundamentals.
-If it can deliver on planned cost cuts and spin-off Ice Cream without causing too much damage, then achieving mid-single-digit sales growth is on the cards.
-The valuation isn’t too demanding, but this turnaround is still in its early days and there are no guarantees.
+If it can deliver on planned cost cuts and spin-off Ice Cream without causing too much damage, then achieving consistent mid-single-digit sales growth is on the cards.
+The valuation isn’t too demanding, but there is a softer market to contend with and there’s plenty of execution risk ahead.

 Unilever key facts